Martin's Cave: Geography

 Gibraltar is sometimes referred to as the "Hill of Caves" and the geological formation of all the caves is limestone.
 Formed before the arrival of humans, its creation, and that of other caves in its vicinity, is attributed to the cracks and fissures within formations of the rock along which erosion occurred.
 Its extreme length from the entrance is 114 ft, while its greatest breadth is 73.16 ft.
 There is only one outlet from within the cave.

 History

 The cave was said to have been discovered in 1821 by a soldier named Martin, after whom it was named.
 According to an 1829 account, the soldier had been "wandering about the summit of the Rock somewhat inebriated" and was absent from that evening's muster.
 He was feared to have fallen over the precipice and to have been dashed to pieces on the rocks below.
 Three days after disappearing, however, he reappeared with torn and dirty clothes and a haggard appearance.
 He had indeed fallen but had landed on a narrow ledge in front of the entrance to the cave, before being rescued.
 At the time, reaching the cave was very difficult.
-The Royal Engineers made, Martin's Path, a small approach path above the precipice to facilitate access.
+The Royal Engineers built Martin's Path, a small approach path above the precipice to facilitate access.
 A visitor described the perilous journey to get there a few years after it was discovered: